 Top tip: Firstly, arrive 11am or early to guarantee entry as they do have a quota and secondly, there is a happy hour at sunset (5-6.30pm) so save your boozing until then!

 Address: Jalan Pantai Selatan Gau, Banjar Wijaya Kusuma, Ungasan 80362 Bali

 Opening Hours: 9am- 6pm daily

 Not exactly a beach club, but more of a cliffside bar, this legendary hotspot is known for its infamous Sunday evening sunset parties.
 However, it’s a vibe any of evening of the week.

-Top tip: Arrive early to grab a seat.
+Top tip: Arrive early to grab a seat for sunset.